Skip to main contentSkip to Table of Contents

 USAB management is responsible for designing, implementing, and maintaining effective internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor’s Responsibilities for Internal Control over Financial Reporting
+Auditor’s Responsibilities for the Consideration of Internal Control over Financial Reporting

 Definition and Inherent Limitations of Internal Control over Financial Reporting